bwillis/versioncake/README.md

 --- | --- | ---
 :query_parameter | version in the url query parameter, for testing or to override for special case | `http://localhost:3000/posts.json?api_version=1`  (This is the default.)
 :path_parameter | version in the url path parameter | `api/v:api_version/`
-request_parameter | version that is sent in the body of the request | Good for testing.
+:request_parameter | version that is sent in the body of the request | Good for testing.
 :http_header | Api version HTTP header | `API-Version: 1`
 :http_accept_parameter | HTTP Accept header | `Accept: application/xml; version=1` [why do this?](http://blog.steveklabnik.com/posts/2011-07-03-nobody-understands-rest-or-http#i_want_my_api_to_be_versioned)
 custom | takes the request object and must return an integer | lambda {&#124;request&#124; request.headers["HTTP_X_MY_VERSION"].to_i } or class ExtractorStrategy; def execute(request);end;end